 Red = I had to alter my plans today, cancel things, or take medication.
 I made notes here too.

 I felt pretty good most days but reacted to workouts, drinking alcohol, stress, or allergies by “giving myself a boost” of some sorts.
 I quickly saw that I needed to quantify what this boost was that I was using to improve the situation.
-I started coding my yellow days with activities that improved my well-being:
+I started better coding my yellow days with activities that improved my well-being:

 N = nap: This was usually 15-20 minutes between 4:30 and 6:30 on really tired days.